How does GATCOM work?

 Gatwick Noise Management Board

-The Chairman of GATCOM represents GATCOM on Gatwick Airport Limited’s newly established Noise Management Board (NMB).
+The Chair of GATCOM represents GATCOM on Gatwick’s Independent Noise Management Board (NMB).
 The purpose of the NMB is to develop, agree, oversee and maintain a coordinated noise management vision and consequent strategies for Gatwick.
 To find out more about the work of the NMB click here.

 GATCOM’s Lead Member for Noise, currently Alan Jones (Burstow Parish Council), represents GATCOM on the Department for Transport’s Aircraft Noise Management Advisory Committee (ANMAC).
 The purpose of ANMAC is to advise the Government on policy relating to aircraft noise at Heathrow, Gatwick and Stansted – these airports are designated for noise amelioration purposes under section 78 of the Civil Aviation Act 1982.